SteynSean11/SABQ2025cloud/PLANNING.md

 ◦ Employ custom-designed infographics using brand colors to explain financial concepts.
 ◦ For the "R5000 Family Feast" series, use animated infographics, time-lapses of meal prep, and close-ups of ingredients and cooking processes.

-🚀 Development Approach
+## 🚀 Development Approach

+---

-Methodology
+### Methodology

 • Agile Development: 2-week sprints.
 • User-Centered Design: Regular user testing.
 • Continuous Integration: Automated testing and deployment.
 • Progressive Enhancement: Core features first, enhancements layered.

-Quality Standards
+### Quality Standards

     • Code Coverage: Minimum 80% test coverage.
     • Performance: Lighthouse score 90+ on mobile; page load time < 2s on 3G.
     • Security: Regular penetration testing and ongoing security audits.
     • Accessibility: WCAG 2.1 AA compliance.
     • Browser Support: Modern browsers (ES2020+).
     • Code Quality: ESLint + Prettier configuration enforced.
 Strict TypeScript configuration.
 Small, focused functions (max 20-30 lines).
 File size limit (no single file should exceed 500 lines; refactor into smaller modules).
 Consistent naming conventions.
 JSDoc comments for all exported functions.
 Inline comments for complex logic (explaining the "why").

+### Testing

+* **Primary Framework**: **Vitest** is the designated testing framework for this project.
+* **Component Testing**: Done using **React Testing Library** alongside Vitest.
+* **E2E Testing**: To be done with Playwright for critical user journeys.
+* **Test-Driven Foundation**: All new features or logic must be accompanied by tests covering expected use, edge cases, and failure cases.

+### AI-Assisted Development Workflow

+  * **Contextual Sandbox**: This project utilizes a "contextual sandbox" to guide the Gemini CLI.
+This is managed through a set of instructional markdown files.
+  * **Hierarchical Context**: The CLI is configured to load a global `CONTEXTUAL-GUARDRAIL.md` file from the project root, as well as more specific `GEMINI.md` files located within application sub-directories (e.g., `apps/api/`).
+This provides a focused and efficient context for the AI.
+  * **Master Rulebook**: The `CONTEXTUAL-GUARDRAIL.md` file contains the master set of rules and constraints for all development.

-Development Phases
+### Development Phases

-• Phase 1 (3-4 months): MVP with core budgeting features.
+* **Phase 1 (3-4 months)**: MVP with core budgeting features.
-• Phase 2 (2-3 months): Enhanced features and integrations.
+* **Phase 2 (2-3 months)**: Enhanced features and integrations.
-• Phase 3 (3-4 months): AI features and advanced planning tools.
+* **Phase 3 (3-4 months)**: AI features and advanced planning tools.

-Key Development Principles & Workflow
+### Key Development Principles & Workflow

 • Always read PLANNING.md and check TASK.md before starting new work.
 If a task isn't listed, add it.
 • Monorepo Structure: Place new features in appropriate apps/* directory; feature-specific logic should be modularized (e.g., apps/web/src/features/budget).
 • Components: Reusable UI components in apps/web/src/components/ui.
 Shared generic components in @sabq/ui package; web-specific components in apps/web/src/components.
 • Styling: Use Tailwind CSS utility classes; avoid custom CSS unless necessary.
 • Type Safety: Use TypeScript everywhere; avoid any type; define interfaces for data structures.
 • Testing: All new features or logic must be accompanied by tests.
 Backend API endpoints should have integration tests (Jest + Supertest).
 Frontend components should have unit/integration tests (Jest + React Testing Library).
 Aim for at least 80% test coverage on new code.
-Tests should live in a __tests__ or /tests folder mirroring the main app structure.
+Tests should live in a **tests** or /tests folder mirroring the main app structure.
 Include at least one test for expected use, one edge case, and one failure case.
 Always mock calls to services like DB and LLM in tests.
 • Documentation: Add JSDoc comments to all new exported functions.
 Update README.md if changes affect setup, dependencies, or environment variables.
 • Development Workflow: Create a new feature branch from the main development branch (e.g., feature/budget-creation-wizard).
 After feature complete and tested, open a pull request with clear description referencing TASK.md.
 Mark task as complete in TASK.md after PR merge.
 Add new sub-tasks or TODOs discovered during development to TASK.md.
 Commit frequently with clear messages.
 • Prisma First: All database schema changes must be done through Prisma migrations (pnpm --filter api prisma migrate dev).
 Do not alter the database directly.
 • Zod for Validation: All data coming into the API (from client) or external sources must be validated using Zod schemas.
 • Avoid Bad Practices: Never delete or overwrite existing code unless explicitly instructed or part of a TASK.md task.
 Never hardcode sensitive values.
 Never skip input validation.
 Never commit secrets to version control.
 Never create circular dependencies.
 Never put business logic in UI components.
 Never bypass the established authentication system.
 Never create direct database connections outside of the ORM layer.
 Never ignore error handling in async operations.
 Never add dependencies without checking availability.
 Never use deprecated libraries or methods.
 Never import entire libraries when only specific functions are needed.
 Never use different libraries for the same purpose without justification.

-📊 Success Metrics
+## 📊 Success Metrics

+---

-Technical KPIs
+### Technical KPIs

 • Performance: Page load time < 2s on 3G.
 • Availability: 99.9% uptime.
 • Security: Zero data breaches.
 • Test Coverage: >80% code coverage.

-Business KPIs
+### Business KPIs

 • User Engagement: Daily active users.
 • Feature Adoption: Core feature usage rates.
 • User Satisfaction: Net Promoter Score (NPS).
 • Economic Impact: User savings achieved through app usage.

-🔧 Development Environment Setup
+## 🔧 Development Environment Setup

 Prerequisites

 • Node.js 20+ LTS
 • Docker & Docker Compose
 • PostgreSQL 15+